hninmabalo/space-project-1-GA-SEI-/README.md

 ## Initial Wireframes

-This is how it start from the beginning.
+This is how it start at the beginning.

 ![display](img/game%20display%20scratch.png)